 • Position the mouse pointer in the Breakpoint window over the breakpoint you wish to clear.
 Hold the right mouse button and select Delete Breakpoint.

-• Enter the breakpoint number into the entry buffer, the select Breakpoints-Delete ().
+Place the breakpoint address in the entry buffer, then select Breakpoints-Delete ().

 Enter the breakpoint number, and press the < Return> key.

 The debugger assigns a breakpoint number to each breakpoint.
 The debugger uses this number to remove the breakpoint.